Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Abstract

 \section{Abstract}

 For any given finite subgroup $G\subset SL_3(\C)$, we show that every projective crepant resolution $X$ of the quotient variety $\C^3/G$ is isomorphic to the moduli space of $\theta$-stable $G$-constellations for a generic stability condition $\theta$, as conjectured by Craw and Ishii.
 We also show that generators of the Cox ring of $X$ can be obtained from semi-invariants for representations of the McKay quiver of $G$.
-Moreover, we give an explicit description of the two symplectic resolutions of $\C^4/T$ constructed by Lehn and Sorger for a binary tetrahedral group $T\subset \mrm{Sp}_4(\C)$ as fine moduli spaces of $T$-constellations.

 {\fnsymbol{footnote}}